VycktorStark/Nathy/README.md

 ## Getting Started

 These instructions will give you a copy of the project for you to use for development and testing purposes.

-##What is it?
+#### What is it?

-Nathy is a virtual wizard that uses a Telegram API written in Python, its structure created by lib [Telepot] (https://github.com/nickoala/telepot), and its plugins are made from the lib functions.
+Nathy is a virtual wizard that uses a Telegram API written in Python, its structure created by lib [Telepot](https://github.com/nickoala/telepot), and its plugins are made from the lib functions.
 * * *

 ## Configuring bot